sqonk/phext-detach/README.md

-### Updating from V1.0
+### Updating past V1.0

 Release 1.1 changes the value returned from both a Channel and a BufferedChannel when they are closed.
 Previously they would return `NULL`, now they return the constant `CHAN_CLOSED`.
 This was done in order to clearly differentiate between null values intentionally inserted into a channel and channel closure.

-Code written previously like this:
+Code written previously akin to the following:

 ```php
 while ($value = $chan->get()) {